max-jardetzky/goatAlerts/README.md

 Install Go dependencies.
 `go get -u github.com/otiai10/gosseract`

+If not on Mac, install the correct gowitness executable [here](https://github.com/sensepost/gowitness/releases) instead.

 Create a file `config.txt` in the directory with 6 lines, according to these directions:
 ```
 {Name of shoe}